sibylleM/FMD-model/README.md

 # FMD-model
-FMD model which runs on livestock movement networks and includes contact-tracing.
+Source code for FMD model which runs on livestock movement networks and includes contact-tracing.
+The model is implemented in Java and can be read into Netbeans or Eclipse.